-Welcome to this edition of the Q2 2022 earnings season weekly update on trending topics, macro trends and key management commentary.
+Welcome to this edition of the Q2 2022 earnings topics recap season weekly update on trending topics, macro trends and key management commentary.
 We’ll feature highlights from earnings call transcripts of S&P 500 companies throughout the Q2’22 earnings season.
-Leading off a busy earnings week for the Banking sector, JP Morgan, Bank of America, PNC, US Bancorp, Citigroup, Morgan Stanley, BlackRock and Wells Fargo were among some of the top financial institutions that reported earnings last week.
+Leading off a busy earnings week for the Banking sector, JP Morgan, Bank of America, PNC, and US Bancorp were among some of the top financial institutions that reported earnings last week.
 Here are some key trending topics that emerged during earnings updates over this period:

 - Likelihood of a Recession: While the ongoing market volatility has led to widespread concerns globally, organizations are frequently being asked about their thoughts on the economic outlook and how they plan to mitigate any potential business impacts in the event of a recession